NW Level 2 – General overview

 Reinforcement/Reward Delivery: Reinforcement is allowed for rewarding an indication and to motivate if needed.
 Food rewards need to be delivered to the dog and not placed on the ground.
 The intent for this program is to practice good etiquette so that a trial search area is not contaminated or compromised.
 Toy rewards are allowed as long as the search area is not compromised.

-Maximum video length: 8 minutes for all 6 searches merged into one video submission.
+Maximum video length: 8 minutes for all 6 searches merged into ONE video submission.
 Any time over this limit will result in an NY.
 Playlists will not be accepted.